 A relative performance index measures the relative performance - generally the relative total return - of two index components.
 As of the date of this booklet, the only relative performance options approved for trading are options on indexes of which both index components are equity securities (one of which could be a fund share).
-One of the components in each pair is referred to as the target component and the second is referred to as the target component relative to the total return of the target component relative to the total return of the benchmark component.
-The index will rise as and to the extent that the target component outperforms the benchmark component, and will fail as and to the extent that the target component relative performs the benchmark component, and will fail as and to the extent that the target component relative performance index will be set to a base value of the relative performance index will be set to a base value (e.g., 100) initially.
+One of the components in each pair is referred to as the target component.
+The index is calculated by measuring the total return of the target component.
+The index will rise as and to the extent that the target component outperforms the benchmark component, and will fail as and to the extent that the target component outperforms the the component component and will fail as and to the extent that the target component outperforms the the opposite occurs.
+The value of the relative performance index will be set to a base value (e.g., 100) initially.